aelnahal10/Company-Lay-Offs-Analysis/README.md

 # Company-Lay-Offs-Analysis
-Welcome to the GitHub repository of our Layoff Data Analysis Project!
+Welcome to the GitHub repository of a Layoff Data Analysis Project!
 This data analysis project is carried out in a Jupyter notebook and employs various data analytics techniques to explore the layoff events from different companies across various industries.

 ## About The Dataset
-The data set that we used for this project provides comprehensive insights into layoff events of different companies.
+The data set that used for this project provides comprehensive insights into layoff events of different companies.
 The dataset is organized with the following

 ## Columns:
 company: This refers to the name of the company that had the layoff event.